 Kutta Technologies Selected for Common Robotic Controller Program

-PHOENIX, Ariz., (March 10, 2022) – The common Kutta Tactically Aware Controller (K-TAC) designed by Kutta Technologies, Inc. (Kutta) has been selected for the Soldier Robotic Controller (SRoC) Program.
+PHOENIX, Ariz., (March 10, 2022) – The common Kutta Tactically Aware Controller (K-TAC) designed by Kutta Technologies, LLC (Kutta) has been selected for the Soldier Robotic Controller (SRoC) Program.
 A hand-held device, K-TAC allows soldiers to control multiple types of robotic platforms – including both air- and ground-based unmanned systems – from a single controller.
 The core objective of the SRoC program is to develop solutions for small Unmanned Aerial Systems (SUAS) and Unmanned Ground Vehicles (UGVs) that will reduce operator workload and provide seamless integration with currently fielded equipment.

 Over the last decade the number and variety of Unmanned Aerial Vehicles (UAVs), UGVs and Unmanned Surface Vehicles (USVs), as well as unattended sensors, has increased significantly across the Department of Defense (DOD).
 Most of these platforms are typically controlled by a unique, proprietary device with one-off user interfaces.
 In addition to increasing procurement cost for the DOD, managing various devices and interfaces also presents resupply challenges and significantly increases training requirements.